 - Don’t try to pump up your resume by adding in keywords in ‘hidden’ white text –you’ll only disqualify yourself from further consideration.

 Use Your Cover Letter to Rehash your Resume

-No matter what level of job seeker you are, including a cover letter with your resume will help you further demonstrate your experience for the position you are applying.
+No matter what level of job seeker you are, including a cover letter with your resume, will help you further demonstrate your experience for the position you are applying.
 Think of your cover letter as a more personal, deeper dive into the value you offer.
-Highlight specific challenges you faced and key metrics not covered in your resume.
+Highlight the specific challenges you faced and key metrics not covered in your resume.

 - Do not simply rehash information already highlighted in your resume.
 Instead, give the reader fresh insight into who you are and the unique value you offer.